Kamran-Afzali/Kamran-Afzali.github.io/_posts/autofeature.md

 ## Conclusions
 Like many topics in machine learning, automated feature engineering with featuretools is a complicated concept built on simple ideas.
 Using concepts of entitysets, entities, and relationships, featuretools can perform deep feature synthesis to create new features.
 Deep feature synthesis in turn stacks feature primitives — aggregations, which act across a one-to-many relationship between tables, and transformations, functions applied to one or more columns in a single table — to build new features from multiple tables.

+the features created by Featuretools are not just random features, they are valuable and useful.
+Most importantly, the amount of time it saves in feature engineering is incredible.
+Making our data science solutions interpretable is a very important aspect of performing machine learning..
+The featuretools package is truly a game-changer in machine learning.
+While it’s applications are understandably still limited in industry use cases

+## References

 + [link](https://www.r-bloggers.com/2021/04/simplify-your-model-supervised-assisted-feature-extraction-for-machine-learning/)